Paramis Weekend Retreat, March 30 – April 2, 2018.

 This short course is designed for those of us who feel challenged around making the time.

-We’ll explore how to cultivate mindfulness as we go about our daily lives.
+As well as studying the paramis, we’ll explore how to cultivate mindfulness as we go about our daily lives.
 As our relationships and professional lives blossom, we’re of greater service to ourselves, our communities, and the planet.

 This retreat is intended to create a work of art that is founded in an abundant and durable happiness … even when there are ‘gators nipping at our heels.